zliu01457/FOMC-Statement-Predictor-/README.md

 # FOMC-Statement-Predictor-
-Predicting FOMC Statement before each meeting
+Predicting FOMC Statement before each meeting ，just for fun